mamnuya/OrientationHackathon_Team1Pod334/README.md

 ```

 ## Implementation Troubleshooting for Macs in Terminal:
-ENTER the following into the terminal, line by line
+ENTER the following into the terminal, line by line, after downloading python3 and Flask.
 ```bash
 $ alias python=python3
 $ python -m venv python3-virtualenv